Simultaneous Extension of Continuous and Uniformly Continuous Functions: Hausdorff's Extension Operator

 \begin{proof} Suppose that $\varphi:A\to [0,\kappa]$ for some $\kappa>0$.
 If $x,p\in X$ and $a\in A$, then $d(x,A)\leq d(p,A)+ d(x,p)$ and $d(a,x)\leq d(a,p)+ d(x,p)$.
 Multiplying the first inequality with $\varphi(a)$ and adding it to the second one, it follows from \eqref{eq:UC-Extensions-v19:1} that $f(x)\leq f(p)+ (\kappa+1)d(x,p)$ because $\varphi$ is bounded by $\kappa$.
 Accordingly, $|f(x)-f(p)|\leq (\kappa+1)d(x,p)$. \end{proof}

 For the other general observation, let us briefly review the difference between continuity ``at a point'' and continuity ``on a subset''.
 In some sources, $f:X\to \R$ is continuous on $A$ if it is continuous at each point of $A$.
 In other sources, $f$ is continuous on $A$ if its restriction $f\uhr A:A\to \R$ is continuous.
 To avoid any misunderstanding, we will say that $f$ is \emph{continuous at the points of $A$} if it is continuous at each point of $A$.
-Similarly, in most sources, $f$ is assume to be uniformly continuous on $A$ if its restriction $f\uhr A$ is uniformly continuous.
+Similarly, in most sources, $f$ is assumed to be uniformly continuous on $A$ if its restriction $f\uhr A$ is uniformly continuous.
 The provision for the other interpretation was made in \cite{Beer1991} where $f$ was called ``uniformly continuous on $A$'' if for each $\varepsilon > 0$ there exists $\delta > 0$ such that $|f(x)- f(a)| < \varepsilon$, for every $a\in A$ and $x\in X$ with $d(a,x) < \delta$.
-The terminology was further refined in \cite[Definition 1.1]{Beer2009}, where this property was called ``strongly uniformly continuous on $A$''.
-Just like before, to avoid any misunderstanding, we shall say that $f$ is \emph{uniformly continuous at the points of $A$} if it has the above property, i.e.\ if for each $\varepsilon > 0$ there exists $\delta > 0$ such that $|f(x)- f(a)| < \varepsilon$, for every $a\in A$ and $x\in X$ with $d(a,x) < \delta$.
-In other words, $f$ is continuous at the points of $A$ with the same $\delta$ for all points of $A$.
+The terminology was further refined in \cite[Definition 1.1]{Beer2009}, where this property was called \emph{strongly uniformly continuous on $A$}.
+To avoid any confusion with the existing literature, we will retain this concept.
+However, for the proper understanding of our results, let us explicitly remark that $f$ is strongly uniformly continuous on $A$ pre\-ci\-sely when it is continuous at the points of $A$ with the same $\delta$ for all points of $A$.